-- Windows: In the top menu, select Edit > Keyboard Shortcuts. - macOS: In the top menu, select Storyboard Pro 20 > Keyboard Shortcuts.
+- Windows: In the top menu, select Edit > Keyboard Shortcuts. - macOS: In the top menu, select Storyboard Pro 22 > Keyboard Shortcuts.

 Command Action Access Methods Zoom In Zooms in the view.
-View &gt; Zoom In Press 2 Roll the mouse wheel up (except in the Timeline view) Zoom Out Zooms out the view.
-View &gt; Zoom Out Press 1 Roll the mouse wheel down (except in the Timeline view) Zoom In or Out Zooms in or out of the view.
+View > Zoom In Press 2 Roll the mouse wheel up (except in the Timeline view) Zoom Out Zooms out the view.
+View > Zoom Out Press 1 Roll the mouse wheel down (except in the Timeline view) Zoom In or Out Zooms in or out of the view.
 Roll the middle mouse button up or down.
 Hold down the Spacebar and the middle mouse button while dragging the mouse up or down.
 Pan Moves the view horizontally or vertically.
 Hold down the Spacebar and drag in the direction you want to pan the view.
 Reset Pan Resets the view's pan to its default position.
-View &gt; Reset Pan Press Shift + N Reset View Resets the view to its default position.
-View > Reset View Press Shift + M The Preset View button at the bottom of the Stage and Camera views.
+View > Reset Pan Press Shift + N Reset View Resets the view to its default position.
+View > Reset View Press Shift + M The Reset View button at the bottom of the Stage and Camera views.
 Reset Rotation Resets the view's rotation to its default position.
-View &gt; Reset Rotation Press Shift + X Reset Zoom Resets the view's zoom to its default View &gt; Reset Zoom Press Shift + Z
+View > Reset Rotation Press Shift + X Reset Zoom Resets the view's zoom to its default position.
+View > Reset Zoom Press Shift + Z Rotate View Rotates the view left or right.
+While holding Ctrl + Alt (Windows) or ♯ + Alt (macOS), click and drag the rotating disc to rotate it clockwise or counterclockwise.

-Command Action Access Methods position.
-Rotate View Rotates the view left or right.
-While holding Ctrl + Alt (Windows) or $\mathbb H$ + Alt (macOS), click and drag the rotating disc to rotate it clockwise or counterclockwise.
-3D Rotate View Rotates the view in any direction.
-This is only available in the Stage view, if the scene is 3D- enabled.
-While holding Ctrl + Shift (Windows) or Shift + ${\mathbb H}$ (macOS), click and drag the stage to rotate it in any direction.
+Command Action Access Methods 3D Rotate View Rotates the view in any direction.
+This is only available in the Stage view, if the scene is 3D-enabled.
+W hile holding Ctrl + Shift (W indows) or Shift + # (macOS), click and drag the stage to rotate it in any direction.
 Rotate 30 CW Rotates the Camera view 30 degrees clockwise, like an animation table.
-View &gt; Rotate View CW Press V Rotate 30 CCW Rotates the Camera view 30 degrees counter- clockwise, like an animation table.
-View &gt; Rotate View CCW Press C Toggle Full Screen Toggles between making the main application window View > Toggle Full Screen Ctrl + Alt + Shift + F (Windows) or $\mathbb{H}$ + Alt + Shift + F (macOS)
+View > Rotate View CW Press V Rotate 30 CCW Rotates the Camera view 30 degrees counter- clockwise, like an animation table.
+View > Rotate View CCW Press C Toggle Full Screen Toggles between making the main application window full screen and restoring it to its original size.
+View > Toggle Full Screen Ctrl + Alt + Shift + F (Windows) or ₩ + Alt + Shift + F (macOS)